werrpy/vdator/README.md

 ### Setup

-Use [pip and virtual env](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/) to run vdator.

 Create a [Discord bot](https://discordapp.com/developers/docs/intro) and add it to a server.
 Edit `vdator/.env` and set `DISCORD_BOT_SECRET` to your bot's token.